Security for agents that take action

 Can prompt engineering solve agent security?

-What is the OWASP Top 10 for Agentic AI?
+What is the OWASP Top 10 for Agentic Applications?

 How does NIST AI RMF apply to AI agents?